-We have a free e-learning platform for all ages to learn more about how to stay safe around water.
+We have a free eLearning platform for all ages to learn more about how to stay safe around water.
 It covers a range of water-based activities.
-Check out our eLearning platform
+Check out our eLearning platform.
+There are two modules for parents and caregivers of under-5s:

-The Early Childhood Water Safety module overs the Layers of Protection that are essential for keeping young children safe in and around water.
-This is a great, free resource for parents and caregivers of Under 5s.
+- Early Childhood Water Safety module overs the Layers of Protection that are essential for keeping young children safe in and around water. - Young Children Developing Water Competence designed to guide parents and caregivers on how to teach their young children water competence